top of page

 Our Specialist Therapeutic Focus

-We understand the profound and often hidden impact of narcissistic abuse and coercive control.
-Our confidential online counselling service is specifically designed for adults affected by:
+We understand the profound and often hidden impact of narcissistic abuse, coercive control and relational trauma.
+Our confidential online counselling service supports adults impacted by:

 • Narcissistic abuse